RentFreeMedia/rentfreemedia/README.md

 RentFree Media is a media distribution framework built on Django and Wagtail.
 With it you can publish either public or premium / subscription-based content similar to the features provided in services such as Patreon, Apple Podcasts, and Substack.

+## Need Help?
+Have Questions?

+Feel free to post a [discussion](https://github.com/RentFreeMedia/rentfreemedia/discussions) for questions or an [issue](https://github.com/RentFreeMedia/rentfreemedia/issues) if you have trouble, contact info is also available in my git profile if you'd like to hire me to help with deployment or customization, or just talk for a few minutes about how you might use the code, I'm happy to help!

+When ready to give this all a try, please [read the docs](https://rentfreemedia.readthedocs.io/) for instructions on its usage.

 ### Summary of Features

 * Your media distribution tools also become your brand's website.
 Media objects can also be embedded on your website's pages if you like.